 Everyone knows what it takes to make a dog truly happy.
 A warm bed, ample treats and plenty of behind-the-ear massages go a long way, but what they really want is to go wherever we go.
 And that, of course, includes our vacations.

-Luckily, Lake Lure & the Blue Ridge Foothills isn’t just a place with a few pet-friendly destinations.
+Luckily, Lake Lure & the Blue Ridge Foothills isn’t just a place with only a few pet-friendly destinations.
 From an impressive range of meandering mountain trails to a network of rushing rivers and cool creeks, plus a long list of parks, sidewalk cafes and pet-friendly lodging options, the entire area is a doggy dream destination.